 Child trust funds are a pretty stagnant savings vehicle.
 With the scheme closed to new entrants in 2011, there's not been a lot of incentive for providers to come up with innovative products since then.

-Back in the day, CTFs were intended to give your child or children a financial leg-up, and they did thanks to various government bonuses.
-Now that role has been taken on by Junior ISAs, and the process of switching to them couldn’t be simpler.
+Back in the day, CTFs were intended to give your child or children a financial leg-up, and they did thanks to various government vouchers and tax-free growth.
+Now that role has been taken on by junior ISAs, and the process of switching to them couldn’t be simpler.

 If you want to move your child’s holdings to a potentially better-performing ISA you’ll first need to satisfy yourself that switching is the right decision.

-Given money may have been amassing in your child’s CTF for just over a decade, the decision to move it – however logical – is not to be taken lightly.
-This is because, under the rules, you can’t reverse a transfer or open a new CTF once you’ve moved the money to a Junior ISA.
-Likewise, you can’t have a CTF and a Junior ISA at the same time.
+Given money may have been amassing in your child’s CTF for over a decade, the decision to move it – however logical – is not to be taken lightly.
+This is because, under the rules, you can’t reverse a transfer or open a new CTF once you’ve moved the money to a junior ISA.
+Likewise, you can’t have a CTF and a junior ISA at the same time.